utah-cs3550-fa24/assignments/hw3.md

 you" or "2 submissions assigned to you".
-Also make sure all other plurals are correctly pluralized; for example, an example worth one point total should not say "1 points" in the subtitle, and if only 1 submission exists the action card should not say that "1/1 submissions".
+Also make sure all other plurals are correctly pluralized; for example, an example worth one point total should not say "1 points" in the subtitle, and if only 1 student exists the action card should not say that "1/1 submissions" (pluralize based on the second number).

 Make sure the `grade` link in the action card points to `/N/submissions`, where `N` is the assignment ID.

 Test that various assignments look normal.
-Only the "Homework 1" assignment has an extensive description.
 Test what happens if you the visit the URL for an invalid assignment, like http://localhost:8000/123456789/; this should show a 404 page instead of a crash page.
-(These pages look similar now, in "debug mode", but behave quite different once deployed.)
+(Crash and 404 pages look similar in "debug mode", but behave quite different once deployed.)

 Phase 5: Submissions and Profile view
 -------------------------------------

 Write the `profile` view.
 The table should contain one row per assignment.
-For each assignment, the "Graded" column should count how many submissions are assigned to `ta1` and how many of those are graded (which means a non-null `score` for that submission).
+For each assignment, the "Graded" column should count how many submissions are assigned to `g` and how many of those are graded (which means a non-null `score` for that submission).

 Do not count submissions, or graded submissions, by looping through them; use the `count` query operator.

 Write the `submissions` view.
-Like with the `assignment` view, you will need to look up the `Assignment` in question by its ID and then request all `Submission`s to that assignment whose `grader` is set to `ta1`.
+Like with the `assignment` view, you will need to look up the `Assignment` in question by its ID and then request all `Submission`s to that assignment whose `grader` is set to `g`.
 The template should generate the table so that:

-- The "Student" column has the submission's author's name
+- The "Student" column has the submission's author's full name; use the `get_full_name()` method on `User`.
 - The "Submission" link should point to the submission's `file.url` field.
 This link won't work, however, until Homework 5.
-- The input field should have value which is the submission's `score`.
+- The input field's `value` attribute should be the submission's `score`, if any.

 The rows should be sorted by `author`'s `username`.
-The "All grades out of" text at the top should show the assignment's `points` field and the "Back to assignment" link should go back to the `assignment` page for the same assignment.
+The "All grades out of" text at the top should show the assignment's `points` field and the "Back to assignment" link should go back to the page for the same assignment.

 In each template, the navigation banner is the same.
 Create a new file called `header.html` containing just this navigation banner.
 For the